The best shotgun mics for isolating your audio in 2025

 (Image credit: Sennheiser)

-If you’re new to shotgun microphones then you’ll quickly realize they all look pretty similar.
-A long (usually metal) cylinder with some slatted grooves flanking the sides and a cable connector.
+If you’re new to shotgun microphones, you’ll quickly realize most of them look pretty similar: a long, usually metal cylinder with some slatted grooves flanking the sides and a cable connector.
 However, there are many hidden features that make a huge difference to the quality of sound recorded.
-Most, if not all, shotgun microphones run on phantom power (+48V) so require power via the camera, an external compatible power source, or a battery, and this varies from model to model.
+I’ve picked out a selection of the best for this guide – currently my top pick is the Rode VideoMic Go II, but there are plenty more options for different use cases and budgets

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.